 He stopped to glance at Benny; the skeleton nodded him to continue the story.

-“When we all cornered him in the forest he created a spell for his escape, he said ‘the harden ground turns soft, let it rumble and crumble as I summoned the natures earthquake.’
-He thought the ground would break in two so he could make his escape, however it didn’t work.
+“When we all cornered him in the forest he created a spell for his escape, he said ‘the hardened ground turns soft, let it rumble and crumble as I summoned the natures earthquake.’
+He thought the ground would break in two so he could make his escape, however, it didn’t work.
 The ground did rumble and crumble into a giant hole, everyone including Jasper fell into the undergrounds and then the ground turned back to normal.
-The only ones who survived was your grandfather Edgar, his wife and his son and Thomas Hoyurpants.”
+The only ones who survived were your grandfather Edgar, his wife and his son and Thomas Hoyurpants.”

 Phoebe stopped him, “Wait a minute, Mr. Hoyurpants knew about this too!?”

 “Oh no that wasn’t the same man,” said Grandpa Joe, “Thomas was Jerry Hoyurpants’s ancestor.”

 “I’m confused,” the little girl tries to put the pieces together.

 Benny stepped in telling Joe that he would take over, “You see Phoebe both families were there when the events happened.
 Thomas and Edgar studied magic to get us out of the undergrounds.
 They used the books to create spells and used those spells to make tunnels.
 Even stealing some of Jasper’s notes.
 After three tunnels nothing work, but when they made the forth tunnel it leads directly to the undergrounds.
 When they found Jasper and us it was too late.”